yutak23/serverless-mysql-http/README.md

 ## Serverless MySQL HTTP (SMH)

-This is a PlanetScale emulator service that proxies HTTP requests to PlanetScale into requests for MySQL servers such as Docker.
+This is a PlanetScale emulator that proxies HTTP requests to PlanetScale into requests for MySQL servers such as Docker.
 The goal of this project is to allow development in a local environment in the same way as connecting to PlanetScale, without actually connecting to PlanetScale.

 ## Motivation (Why I develop this service)